kauboi07/Quantum-ML-Bloch-Sphere-Simulator/README.md

 **A Quantum Machine Learning project to predict qubit states and visualize them on the Bloch Sphere.**

 ---
+##File Navigation
+-Bloch sphere ML.py --> this is the ML code
+-Final Bloch Sphere ML Code.py --> this is the full code -bloch_predictor.pkl --> .pkl file of the ML code

 ## Description
 This project combines **Quantum Computing** and **Machine Learning** to simulate qubit state evolution and predict the Bloch vector using an MLP model.
 Users can input sequences of quantum gates, and the program shows: